What are Cybersecurity Preventive Measures? 10 protection tactics 2025

 Graph chart showing the rise in cybersecurity preventive measures and global cyber threats from 2021 to 2025, including breach and cybercrime costs

-Graph chart showing cybersecurity preventive measures and rising cybercrime cost from 2021 to 2025.
+A graph showing cybersecurity preventive measures and rising cybercrime cost from 2021 to 2025.

 Ransomware: What is Ransomware?